Marc Blank

 Marc Blank is an American game developer and software engineer.
 He is best known as part of the team that created one of the first commercially successful text adventure computer games, Zork.
+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.

 Career

 Blank first encountered Don Woods and Will Crowther's Adventure game while he was studying at MIT in the mid-1970s, where the game was played on mainframe computers.

 Blank was frustrated by the computer's tiny vocabulary; when it parsed user inputs very few words were recognized.
 After thinking about the problem during his undergraduate years, he started work on his own adventure game using MDL, a computer language invented at MIT.
 Blank and a handful of friends wrote the original version of Zork on a PDP-10 while he was attending medical school at Albert Einstein College of Medicine in New York City (he received his MD degree in 1979).

-The free-play university version of Zork first became available on the MIT-DM PDP-10 in June 1977.
-It was then distributed by the Digital Equipment Corporation DECUS program and spread to many colleges in the United States and Canada.